 BOS ‘or’ MEM.

 - day trip

 1200-2300 Report Between cadence.
 The system interprets this as a request for 1 (locals) ‘or’ 2 day trips only ‘and’ the 1 (locals) ‘or’ the 2 day trips being considered must have at least 5:00 Min.
 Credit per duty period ‘and’ the Report Between (report time) must be between 1200-2300 ‘and’ each work block must start on the same day- of-week across the whole month.

 If your intent is to fly specific pairings on specific dates or any of the dated preferences, bid those preferences on a layer by themselves.
 If you combine them with general undated preferences you could receive any combination of those preferences even if the specific dated preferences were available.

-The overall optimization process starts after al inputs are loaded to the PBS Line Generator (includes: current month’s pairings, carry-in pairings, pr assignments, line building parameters and crewmember preferences).
+The overall optimization process starts after all inputs are loaded to the PBS Line Generator (includes: current month’s pairings, carry-in pairings, pr assignments, line building parameters and crew member preferences).

 The second step is to score al the generated lines based on which line conflicts the least with lines more junior to them.

 The third step is to set aside the least competing line for the most senior crew member, it must be complete and legal.
 These lines will contain all first choice pairings if they exist in the bid package.
 The setting aside process is continued until a partial line is reached.